All Cleats are NOT the same. The Differences Between Soccer, Baseball, Football, and Lacrosse Cleats

 - The actual cleats on the bottom of the shoe are longer.
 They are made to dig into the field to give your child traction and allow them to make cuts and turns.

 - The leather on football cleats is heavier and thicker than other cleats to protect your child’s feet when they get stepped on.

-- 3 heights = high tops, mid cut and low cut.
-The high cut are for less mobile positions.
+- 3 heights = high tops, mid-cut, and low cut.
+The high cut is for less mobile positions.
 Typically offensive and defensive line players.
-Mid cut for linebackers, running backs and quarterbacks.
-Low cuts are designed for speed positions, like cornerbacks, safeties and wide receivers.
+Mid-cut for linebackers, running backs, and quarterbacks.
+Low cuts are designed for speed positions, like cornerbacks, safeties, and wide receivers.

-- Cleats are on the outside of the sole for stability and for side-to-side movement.
+- Cleats are on the outside of the sole for stability and side-to-side movement.

 - Lacrosse cleats have a Toe cleat, like a baseball cleat, which means you CAN NOT wear a lacrosse cleat in soccer, but you can use a baseball cleat for lacrosse.

 - Usually, a mid-level cut to offer ankle support.

 - The most versatile cleat.
 It can be worn in other sports in a pinch.
 But you cannot wear baseball or lacrosse shoes that have a toe cleat in soccer.
 It’s not safe.